shuklasp10/concepts/React.md

     myRef.current = myRef.current+1;
     ```

-- This works just like normal variable expect it persist over re-renders (uses closure brhind the scene).
+- This works just like normal variable expect it persist over re-renders (uses closure behind the scene).
-- unlike `useState` it does not re-render componet when value is changed
+- unlike `useState` it does not re-render component when value is changed

 ### using with dom node